kemitchell/level-lru-cache.js/README.md

   /* Value is `undefined` if the cache doesn't have a value. */ })
 ```

-Functions on `prototype` prefixed with `_` are internal, and are not semantically versioned.

 # Under the Hood

 The cache stores values as records.
 Each record's key combines the cache key and a timestamp.
 On `put`, the cache counts stored records, compares to the cache limit, if any, and deletes records for the oldest keys as it adds a record for the new value.
 On `get`, the cache finds all the records for the key, deletes them all, notes the most recent value, creates a new record for the value, and returns the value.